yujinyuz/jinyuz.dev/content/weekly-journal/journey-1/index.md

 ---

-I couldn't think of a good title and I don't even know whether I should continue creating one but I guess it's quite fun and gives me a little bit of a summary of what I did that week.
+I couldn't think of a good title and I don't even know whether I should continue creating one but I guess it's quite fun and gives me a little bit of a summary of what I did that week[^1].

 ## Wheels